jjmen98/Software-Engineering-Spring-2024/README.md

 ## Running the Program

+To run this project, download & extract the main branch to a directory on your system

-To run this project, run your Python3 compiler from the folder containing main.py using
+Then, run your Python3 compiler from the extracted folder containing main.py using

 >python3 main.py